 Incremental backup in Windows Server Backup

-Windows Server Backup (WSB) provides the ability to run incremental backup that only backups the changed data, which makes the backup faster.
-WSB is supposed to perform incremental backups by default when running scheduled backups.
-However, there are many circumstances that Windows Server Backup not doing incremental backup but full backup.
+Windows Server Backup (WSB) provides the ability to run incremental backups that only backups the changed data while you perform a scheduled backups task, which makes the backup faster.

 Why Windows Server Backup Incremental Not Working?

-Many users have backed up to external hard drive.
+The last option will be the most common one, especially when users have backed up to an external hard drive.
 While plugging off and plugging in, the drive letter might change, leading to unrecognizable location path.
 If the VSS snapshot associated with the previous backup of the source volume was deleted, then WSB will have a problem reading the last backup, resulting in a full backup being created instead of incremental backup.

-This situation often happens when the diff area where the shadow copy was located was reset when there was no enough space.
-If you change the file system of one volume included in the backup form NTFS to ReFS, it will do a full backup or cause the backup failed.
+And this situation often happens when the diff area where the shadow copy was located was reset when there was no enough space.
+If you change the file system of one volume included in the backup from NTFS to ReFS, it will do a full backup or cause the backup to fail.

 It allows you to include system, disks, partitions, files, and folders into the backup.

-You can configure as many scheduled backups as you want, and you can set to do full/incremental/differential backups.
+You can configure as many scheduled backups (eg: daily/weekly/monthly) as you want.

 1. Free download the software, Install and launch it.

-3. Click to specify the destination location to store the backup image.
+3. Click the marked box to specify the destination location to store the backup image.

-6. Click “Start Backup” to run or add the scheduled backup.
+6. Click “Start Backup” to start the first full backup.
+Then, it will perform incremental backup when reaching the time or trigger settings you set or run or add the scheduled backup.

 If you are confused about Windows Server Backup not doing incremental backup, you can easily switch to AOMEI Backupper.
-You can have one full backup and continuous incremental backups.
-If you enable the Disk Space Management, it will do a full backup once the old backups get deleted in order to make the current backups are valid.
+You can have one full backup and 6 incremental backups by default.
+If you enable the Disk Space Management feature, it will do a full backup once the old backups get deleted in order to make the current backups are valid.